jnessier/GitHub-API-Client/README.md

 # GitHub API-Client
-An easy-to-use, readonly client for the GitHub API v3, written in PHP.
+An easy-to-use, readonly client for the GitHub API v3, written in PHP with file-based cache support.

 **Please note** The GitHub API-Client only supports unauthenticated GET requests, with a rate limit for up to 60 requests per hour.
 Read more [here](https://developer.github.com/v3/#rate-limiting) about the rate limit.